kellie-cat/dental-quiz/README.md

 ![image](docs/artincontext-colour-palette-pp2.png)

+I then added some interest to the background with a pastel colour gradient.
+As the contrast was not ideal with the very pale blue, I changed this to white.

 ### Typography

 [Google Fonts](https://fonts.google.com/) was used for the fonts and [Font Pair](https://www.fontpair.co/all) helped pick a pair that complemented each other.